zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 ## Route your API

 After you identify the APIs you want to expose, define the routing of your API.
-Routing is the process of sending requests from the API gateway to a specific API service.
+Routing is the process of sending requests from the API Gateway to a specific API service.
 Route your API by using the same format as in the following `petstore` example.

 **Note:** The API Gateway differentiates major versions of an API.